psychdatascience/FDS-CourseTwo/FDSIIFinalProjectGuidelines.md

 ### FDSII Final Project Guidelines

 Work in groups of 2 or 3.
 Please self-select these groups ASAP.
-Once you have your group, create a public GitHub repository for it.
-This way you can collaborate on writing the code.
+Once you have your group, create a public GitHub repository for it (one of the team members will take the lead in doing this using their GitHub account).
+This way you can collaborate on writing the code via GitHub  [pull requests (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 Having a GitHub repo to which everybody has contributed is a  requirement for the project.

 #### Basic project types